 Over the past several years, rideshare apps have become popular across the United States and around the world.
 These programs allow people in need of a ride to connect with a driver near them to take them where they need to go.
 According to Uber, over 91 million people use their services worldwide, accounting for approximately 71 percent of the rideshare market.

 Rideshare apps provide a convenient way for commuters to get from one place to another.
 But just like any other form of transportation, there’s always the risk of an accident.
-If you get hurt in an Uber, Lyft, or other rideshare accident, a Nevada personal injury attorney can help you seek fair and just compensation.
+If you get hurt in an Uber, Lyft, or other rideshare accident, a Nevada Uber and Lyft Accident Lawyer can help you seek fair and just compensation.

 Any accident is scary.
 If you’re a passenger in a collision, you may experience anxiety and anger directly after a collision.
 After a rideshare accident, you can protect your rights by taking these steps.